Dog sledding is as quintessentially Canadian as it gets but there’s no reason to travel to the Arctic to try this thrilling winter activity.

 Just a few hours north of Toronto’s you’ll find many fine dog sled operators who’ll introduce you to working with these incredible animals, or take you out on a guided expedition.
 Some accommodations are getting in on the mushing as well, offering on-site instruction and mini trips on the trails.
 Check out the list of tourism businesses below that offer dog sledding adventures all winter long:

 Sugardogs Adventure Company Sundridge

 Dog Sled Events

-Each year in Ontario’s cottage country, there are two exciting dog sled events that are guaranteed to delight the folks who come out to join the fun.
+Each year in the Explorers’ Edge region, there are two exciting dog sled events that are guaranteed to delight the folks who come out to join the fun.

 The Kearney Dog Sled Races will celebrate their 25th event this year and take place on February 9 & 10, 2019 in the Almaguin Highlands area (just north of Huntsville, Ontario).
 The smaller distances allow spectators to see more of the action, as do the fun 1 and 2-dog skijoring races.
 Teams from all over the world will be competing for the winning purse.
 There’s even more family fun including live music, marketplace vendors, dog sled rides, live chainsaw carving exhibition, an appearance by Rusty the Clown, and lots of winter games in the supervised children’s activity area.